microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 | Container | - Specific details TBD
 | Title | - Semi-bolded <br> - Recommended to be 50 characters or less
 | Message | - Text wrapping behavior TBD <br> - Recommended to be 512 characters or less
-| StatusColor | - Defined by either the Type of the status banner or by hex code
+| StatusColor | - Defined by either the BannerType or by hex code
-| Icon | - Defined by either the Type of the status banner or by IconSource <br>
+| Icon | - Defined by either the BannerType or by IconSource <br>
 | Close button | - Will appear as 'X' by default <br> - Can be customized as a button <br> - Can be removed via IsProgrammaticDismissal
 | Action button | - Optional <br> - Additional action buttons may be added through custom XAML content in the Message
 | Content | - Can be customizable to include text, hyperlinks, and any other XAML content <br> - Appears between the Title/Message and any Action or Close buttons